rohan-paul/rohan-paul.github.io/_posts/2017-08-22-Passing_Props_between_React_Components.md
2017-08-21-React-Component-Passing-Props-To-Children.md

 ---
 <img src="/images/fulls/React-Component-Passing-Props-To-Children.jpeg" class="fit image">

+In React, props are immutable pieces of data that are passed into child components from parents (if we think of our component as the "function" we can think of props as our component's "arguments").

 **Basic data flow in a React app**

 The basic idea with React is whenever we have nested components – for example, ``Chat``, which has a list of ``ChatMessages`` – the parent component updates each child.